metalbear-co/mirrord-intellij/CONTRIBUTING.md

 Running this configuration in debug will open a new IDE window.
 You can set breakpoints in the plugin's code in the first window, and use the plugin in the second window to reach the breakpoints.

-You can control which IDE is opened with a `PLATFORMTYPE` environment variable.
+You can control which IDE is opened with a `PLATFORMTYPE` environment variable, as listed [here](https://plugins.jetbrains.com/docs/intellij/tools-gradle-intellij-plugin.html#intellij-extension-type).
 For example, set `PLATFORMTYPE=IU` for IntelliJ IDEA Ultimate.

 ## Adding E2E tests